 Wheat Berries: The Start of a New Adventure

 Philip has a preparedness mentality that drives him to prepare for the future.
 Therefore we prepare for not only the known circumstances but also for the unknown.
 Keeping a stocked pantry is just one of the means we prepare for both scenarios.
 I wanted to dive into grinding my own flour for a few reasons.
-Wheat berries store easily and last forever.
+Wheat berries store easily for long-term storage.
+When properly stored in an airtight container they can be stored for 30 years!
 They are compact and easily fill a bucket without wasted space.
-Plus, who doesn’t love fresh hot bread!
+Plus, who doesn’t love fresh hot bread made with nutritious grain?

 What are Wheat Berries?

-Wheat berries are the edible portion of whole wheat kernels.
-They contain three parts: the bran, the wheat germ, and the endosperm.
+Wheat berries are the edible portion of the entire wheat kernel.
+Wheat kernels contain three parts: the bran, the wheat germ, and the endosperm.
 The bran is the hard, outside layer.
 This is nutrient-rich and full of dietary fiber.
 Another part of the wheat berry is the germ.
 It is full of nutrients and oil.
 Lastly, there is the endosperm which is primarily starch.
 For my fellow science nerds, this is an image of the anatomy of a wheat berry with a breakdown of its nutrients.

 How To Use?

-Wheat berries are used as a whole grain.
+Wheat berries are used as a whole grain form of wheat.
 Cooked whole and used like rice as a side dish.
 Some people add to soups the same as barley.
 Some cultures use cooked berries as cereal.
-I personally love cream of wheat as a hot breakfast!
+My favorite way to eat whole grains for breakfast is in cream of wheat!

-Most commonly, they are ground into flour.
+Most commonly, whole berries are ground into fresh flour.
 When flour is ground at home, all three parts of the kernel are included, making the flour more nutrient-rich than commercial all-purpose flour.
 Store-bought flour only includes the endosperm.
 This extends the shelf life, removing the oil that can make flour go rancid, but it also strips it of its nutritional benefits.
-Flour ground at home is considered whole wheat flour.
+Fresh milled flour ground at home is considered whole wheat flour.
 Since it contains all parts of the wheat berry.
-A home mill makes it easy to grind your own flour at home.
+A home mill makes it easy to grind your own flour at home using premium grains.

 Types of Wheat Berries

 There are many different types of wheat berries.
-Currently, I have four varieties that I will be experimenting with over the next months.
+I started with four varieties that I experimented with.
 Hard white wheat berries, soft white wheat berries, hard red wheat berries, and einkorn.
-Once we settle on what kind we prefer, we will order in bulk to stock up and save money.
+Each type of wheat has a unique flavors and protein content.

 Hard Wheat

-Hard wheat berries are a better choice for making bread.
+Hard wheat berries are the best choice for making bread.
 The bran of white wheat is lighter in color than red wheat and has a milder flavor.
-Red wheat berries have bold rich flavors.
+Red wheat berries have a robust flavor.
 The mild flavor of white wheat is widely preferred over the bold flavor of red wheat.
-Hard wheat berries have a high protein content called gluten.
+Hard wheat berries have a higher protein content called gluten.
 Gluten is what causes bread dough to stretch.
 Without gluten, the dough would tear.
-This makes hard wheat berries ideal for bread making.
+The high protein content of hard wheat berries makes them ideal for bread making.
+You may also see wheat labeled as red winter wheat or red spring wheat.
+This refers to the growing season it was planted.
+While both are nutritious grains, the grains have different nutrition profiles due to the growing season.

 Soft Wheat